- Architecture Insights

 VietcomBank Ho Chi Minh (Exterior & Interior Building Lighting)

-Q&A with Julian:
+Q&A with David

 I see that your team is currently 19 (including yourself), Do you plan on growing it or remaining at this size, and was it your rationale for growth?

 Initially, there wasn't any planned approach.
 A big thing that happened near the start of our business in 2000 when Sydney had the Olympics.
-So that meant that the city had foreign investment, and also foreign skill consultants coming in and helping with the preparation for the games.
+That meant that the city had foreign investment, and also foreign skill consultants coming in and helping with the preparation for the games.
 And a lot of that wasn't just the games venues.
 It was also upgrading the city, you know, the public realm in the city, but also upgrading all of the accommodation opportunities.

-So our fees are often not competitive with the guy that rolls out a light map saying showing how much light there is, and goes, okay, there you go, there's the design.
+So our fees are often not competitive with the guy that rolls out a light map showing how much light there is, and goes, okay, there you go, there's the design.

 We do that formally in terms of teaching at schools or universities.
 Mostly, we do it at events, like giving talks.
-We do it kind of one on one, with webinars, with consultancy practices or developers helping them understand.
-Education is a huge amount of time for us, so once people get it, and thankfully, there's a lot of really good research that's gone into things like wellness and sleep quality that that link quality of life with lighting and light.
-So thankfully in the last 20 years people have started to think about that more.
-I definitely notice the change.
+We do it one on one, with webinars, with consultancy practices or developers helping them understand.
+Education is a huge amount of time for us.

-Once people kind of get it, our value proposition is very easy, because then they see that we are trying to set ourselves up to be a point of excellence for lighting, or a center of excellence.
+Once people kind of get it, our value proposition is very easy, because then they see that we are trying to set ourselves up to be a point of excellence for lighting or a center of excellence.
 We understand more than just doing a lighting plan.
 We understand the physiology of a human, we understand the technical sides of how you control light to give you the maximum benefits.
 And we also understand construction processes, costs, budgets, all of those sorts of things.
-So we're trying to become really well rounded in everything, which will definitely set us apart from the typical engineering package or architecture package.
+So we're trying to become really well-rounded in everything, which will definitely set us apart from the typical engineering package or architecture package.

 I definitely think it's the lack of market awareness.
 It's not competition with other lighting designers.
 I think if the market awareness increases, there's plenty of work to go around and every lighting designer generally approaches things slightly differently.
 So customers will choose who they want.

-With the number I have any one in the team report to me on anything, we are structured very flat with our directors and junior/intermediate staff.
-Within that sort of number I can have direct contact or work directly with anybody in the organization.
-I think that's a good thing, because I do want to leave behind something.
+I think that's a good thing because I do want to leave behind something.
 There is a legacy element in this and it came about through the commitment to educate the market.
-When you make that commitment, that you need to change the way that people think about the market and change the way your staff think about it as well.
-At the level where we are I can do that with each staff member, if we go to more I lose that.
+When you make that commitment, you need to change the way that people think about the market and change the way your staff think about it as well.
+At the level where we are, I can do that with each staff member, if we go to more I lose that.

 Have you given any thought to succession planning?

 I think succession planning is really important and I left that way too late.
 I should have done that 15 years ago.
 I think you should set up a business with a succession plan.
-Clearly identify what your vision and your goals are, and then when you reach that point then you can step away, or you can take it to the next level, or whatever you decide.
+Clearly identify what your vision and your goals are and then when you reach that point you can step away, or you can take it to the next level, or whatever you decide.

 Just this month, I'm going to talk with all the senior designers because I’m probably happy in five years not to do so much.
 They've already indicated that they're happy to step up and for me to work less and I become kind of like a resource to them.

 What being a consultant in the construction industry taught me is that there comes to a point where you always gotta give the baby back.
-You know, you spend a lot of time on creating an amazing place but you've still gotta give it to them and they might do with it whatever they want to do, and that's up to them, because it's theirs.
+You know, you spend a lot of time on creating an amazing place but you've still gotta give it to them and they might do with it whatever they want to do, and that's up to them because it's theirs.
 So that point will come with the practice as well.

 What improvement would you have made to your practice if you could go back in time?